maxmantz/redux-oidc-example/README.md

 Visit <https://redux-oidc-example.herokuapp.com/> for the live demo (might take a while to load).

 ### Technologies
-This app uses [react-router-redux](https://github.com/reactjs/react-router-redux) for routing and [redux-saga](https://github.com/yelouafi/redux-saga) to make API reqests.
+This app uses [react-router-redux](https://github.com/reactjs/react-router-redux) for routing and [redux-saga](https://github.com/yelouafi/redux-saga) to make API requests.

 ### Running locally
 Clone this repo and run `npm install`.